dpengineering/azure-maze/README.md

 When installing samples:
 https://github.com/microsoft/Azure-Kinect-Sensor-SDK/issues/896

+if device unavailable after compiling samples, run with sudo as rules not properly set.

 ## Azure Kinect on Linux ##
 As most Microsoft documentation is windows based, Linux usage will be documented as thoroughly as possible for future use.
 In general, follow instructions in the Microsoft documentation.